 Scholarships – Australia Awards

 The Australian Government offers a number of scholarships to Cambodian students each year.
-Scholarships are provided for under-graduate, post-graduate and TAFE study.

 The Australia Awards Scholarships, administered by the Department of Foreign Affairs and Trade, provide opportunities for Cambodians to undertake full time post graduate study at a range of tertiary institutions in Australia.